-Additionally, a detailed review of rating rationale is done along with interactions with the company as well as the rating agency.
+Additionally, a detailed review of rating rationale is done along with interactions with the originator as well as the credit rating agency.
 All investment in securitised debt is done after taking into account points (with regard to originator) stated below:

-- ★ Default track record/ frequent alteration of redemption conditions - ★ High leverage ratios of the ultimate borrower both on a standalone basis as well on a consolidated level/ group level - ★ Higher proportion of reschedulement of underlying assets of the pool or loan, as the case may be - ★ Higher proportion of overdue assets of the pool or the underlying loan, as the case may be
+- ★ Default track record/ frequent alteration of redemption conditions - ★ High leverage ratios of the ultimate borrower both on a standalone basis as well on a consolidated level/group level - ★ Higher proportion of reschedulement of underlying assets of the pool or loan, as the case may be - ★ Higher proportion of overdue assets of the pool or the underlying loan, as the case may be. - ★ Poor reputation in market - ★ Insufficient track record of servicing of the pool or the loan, as the case may be.

-Risk mitigation strategies for investments with each kind of originator
+iii) Risk mitigation strategies for investments with each kind of originator